srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. To save this route, click **Save**.
 Wait for the success message.

-    Once completed, the route should be listed on the **Message routing** screen.
+    Once completed, the route should be listed on the **Message routing** blade.

 The next step will be to verify that the logging route is working.